-6 A "C" or higher constitutes a "passing grade" if the student has not received a "C" in a previous class.
+&lt;sup>4 A "C" or higher constitutes a "passing grade" if the student has not received a "C" in a previous class.
 If the student already has a "C" on their record from another course, the student will have to retake DMIN 830 until "B" or higher is received and will not be granted candidate status until they pass DMIN 830.

-7 More on the registration process for these courses is covered on pages 18-22 below.
+&lt;sup>5 More on the registration process for these courses is covered on pages 19-24 below.